 - Loss of enjoyment of life when injuries prevent you from doing things you did before the crash

-- Loss of consortium, which compensates a spouse or domestic partner for the impact the injuries have had on the relationship
+- Loss of consortium, which compensates a spouse or domestic partner for the impact your injuries have had on the relationship

-In cases where the at-fault driver acted with extreme recklessness — street racing, driving while severely impaired — a California jury may award punitive damages in addition to compensatory damages.
-These are intended to punish the defendant’s conduct, not just compensate you.
+In cases where the at-fault driver acted with extreme recklessness, such as street racing or driving while severely impaired, a California jury may award punitive damages in addition to compensatory damages, meant to punish the conduct rather than compensate you.

 For a free legal consultation with a car accident lawyer serving Sacramento, call (877) 735-7035

-What a Car Crash in Sacramento Does to Your Body
+Recognize What a Car Crash Does to Your Body

 Car crashes cause injuries that are not always obvious at first.
-The force of a collision — even at low speed — sends your body in one direction while the car moves in another.
+The force of a collision, even at low speed, sends your body in one direction while the vehicle moves in another.
 That motion tears muscles and ligaments, compresses spinal discs, and jars the brain against the skull.

 The most common injuries our Sacramento clients experience: